 The technology-enhanced, flexible design of the Centre supports collaborative professional learning, seminars, lectures and social functions.
 In its elevated position with exceptional views over the Brisbane river, CiTEL can be accessed independently of the school for out-of-hours and community functions.

 CiTEL facilities include the following rooms and spaces.
-See Room Specifications for more detail on the room specifications and technology.

 The Caritas Room (combined)